fsprojects/MarkerClustering/readme.md

 **Original Lib**

-This is highly inspired by [Google Maps Server-side Clustering with C# ](https://github.com/pootzko/GoogleMaps.Net.Clustering), but the algorithm here is a bit simplified.
+This library is inspired by [Google Maps Server-side Clustering with C# ](https://github.com/pootzko/GoogleMaps.Net.Clustering), but the algorithm here is a bit simplified for performance reasons.

 **Installation**